Silence! The Musical: Productions

 The stage musical premiered in the Lucille Lortel Theatre, New York, on August 12, 2005 as part of the New York International Fringe Festival, and showed until August 28, 2005.
 The production was directed by Christopher Gattelli.

 Silence! had its European premiere in London on October 19, 2009, showing for two weeks at the Barons Court Theatre.
 The run was directed by David Phipps-Davis.
 Christopher Gattelli's production subsequently transferred to the Above The Stag Theatre, running from January 19 - February 28, 2010.
 Directed and choreographed by Gattelli, this production featured new material written for its London outing.

 An off-Broadway mounting of the show opened June 24 – September 26, 2011 at Theatre 80, directed and choreographed by Christopher Gattelli.
 It transferred to the 9th Space Theatre at PS 122 on October 24, 2011.

 The musical reopened on January 18, 2013 at the Elektra Theatre, in New York City's Times Square, through August 13.

 Jobsite Theater in Tampa, FL, presented the southeastern US premiere of the show in the Jaeb Theater at the Straz Center for the Performing Arts Oct 14 – November 15, 2015.

 Corn Productions presented the Chicago premiere at the Cornservatory July 8 – August 13, 2016.

 Cloud 9 Theatricals, in association with Lang Entertainment Group and Ray of Light Theater presented the San Francisco premiere at the Victoria Theater January 26 – April 1, 2017.

 Down Stage Right Theatre Productions, in association with the Neanderthal Arts Festival, presented the Western Canada premiere on July 25 - August 3, 2019.

+The musical, directed and choreographed by Christopher Gattelli, will run at the Turbine Theatre in September 2024.